 Some reports are developed from an in-house template.
-For
+For example, a company with travelling salespeople may have a

 Other reports need to be produced as entirely original documents every time they are produced, such as a review of an unprecedented event (such as if a government agency wanted to review its response and operation through the pandemic).